gregorwolf/SAP-NPM-API-collection/apis/cloud-sdk-vdm-catalog-coding-type-service/README.md

-# @sap/cloud-sdk-vdm-outbound-delivery-service
+# @sap/cloud-sdk-vdm-catalog-coding-type-service

-This package contains the OData VDM for the Outbound Delivery Service of SAP S/4HANA Cloud.
+This package contains the OData VDM for the Catalog Coding Type Service of SAP S/4HANA Cloud.

 ### Helpful Links